-W3 Company - Index of Service Stories
+W3 Company - Index of Service Stories Kōrero (nō te) pakanga

 Stories are indexed for easy reference, scroll down for titles

-acknowledgements & disclaimers recording & publishing protocol
+acknowledgements and disclaimers recording and publishing protocol

-want to contribute a story..?
+contribute or add to a story..?

 photo gallery index

-the tour summarised - the Boss's notebook...
+tour summarised - the Boss's notebook...

 visitors to W3 farewell address to W3 Coy commendation from Gen Abrams

-the operational background explained...
+operational background explained...

-post-operation preparations health and welfare of New Zealand servicemen in Vietnam
+how did W3 measure up..? health and welfare of New Zealand servicemen in Vietnam

 thoughts on jungle warfare by an infantry platoon commander